LINDGRENBA/petFriendly/README.md

 1. 8:40 - Start new project using simple create-react-app command
 2. 8:40 to 10:00 - Set up new project
 3. All day - Create project with react, integrate redux, test and add firebase

+October 6th 2020:
+1. 9:30 to 11:00 - Add client side routing to project
+2. 11:00 to TBD - Research use of GoogleSearch and GoogleMap API to implement into project

 ## <p align = "center"> Documentation and Resources used for this project